Navarrabiomed identifies mechanisms involved in the efficacy of lung cancer immunotherapy

 In addition, the study offers preliminary evidence for using new combination therapies that would improve the efficacy of PD-L1/PD-1 blockade immunotherapy in patients who, in principle, could not benefit from this type of immunotherapy.

 It took three years to complete the research project, which was led by David Escors Murugarren and Grazyna Kochan, from the Immunomodulation Unit, and Ruth Vera García, Head of the Medical Oncology Service at CHN.

-Moreover, the study is at the core of Miren Zuazo Ibarra’s PhD dissertation.
+Moreover, the study is at the core of Miren Zuazo Ibarra’s MD dissertation.
 ‘Immunotherapies are regularly used in today’s clinical practice, but in a number of cases, the molecular mechanisms involved in the success or failure of a certain therapy are unknown.
 The results of our study will help more patients benefit from immunotherapy,’ says the young scientist, acknowledging oncologist Hugo Arasanz Esteban and graduate student María Jesús García Granda for their contributions.

 At present, the team are also working on melanoma and head and neck cancer.
-They also are planning to extend the translational investigation to patients treated with immunotherapy as first-line treatment.
+They are also planning to extend the translational investigation to patients treated with immunotherapy as first-line treatment.

 The recently published paper forms part of the scientific production of the Navarra Medical Research Institute (IdiSNA), the institution both CHN and Navarrabiomed belong to.